+The following profile lists the compulsory modules, together with their credit size, for each Part.
 Students are required to take a total of 120 credits in each Part.
 Where the compulsory modules in a Part total less than 120 credits, students are required to select options containing sufficient credits to make up the shortfall.
-Any such options selected must be drawn from the options provided at Parts 2 and 3.
-In Economics Part 1 deals with the microeconomic and macroeconomic foundations of the subject, and some basic techniques underpinning mathematical analysis in economics.
+Any such options selected must be drawn from the options listed below for Parts 2 and 3.

+In Economics Part 1 deals with the microeconomic and macroeconomic foundations of the subject and some basic techniques underpinning mathematical analysis in economics.
 Economic principles are developed further at Part 2, enhanced by a compulsory module related to policy and institutions.
-Optional modules can be taken exploring further specific sub-disciplines and/or applications.
-In Politics Part 1 introduces students to the three main strands of study: comparative government, political thinking and international relations.
-Students will expand on their knowledge in Part 2 by taking a compulsory government module, a compulsory Study of Politics module, and a module of their choice from those available.
-Part 3 offers a wide range of optional modules covering all aspects of politics and international relations.
+Optional modules can be taken exploring further specific applications or analytical techniques.
+In Part 3, choice from a range of options is available to explore specific sub disciplines and/or applications.

+In International Relations Part 1 introduces students to the three strands of the discipline: comparative government, political theory and international relations.
+Part 2 builds on this knowledge with two compulsory modules (Modern International Relations and Study of Politics) and an optional module from those available at the time.
+Part 3 offers a wide range of optional modules.